 Danforth Newcomb’s practice includes a wide variety of civil, administrative, and complex criminal cases.
 He also leads internal investigations and advises on compliance programs in Europe, Latin America, the Middle East, Asia, Africa and former Eastern Bloc countries.
-The 2013 edition of Chambers USA named him a Senior Statesman among the Leading FCPA Experts and Main Justice, a leading news publication on criminal defense matters, in 2013 recognized him as an FCPA Master.
+Every year since 2011, Chambers USA named him a Senior Statesman among the Leading FCPA Experts and Main Justice, a leading news publication on criminal defense matters, recognized him as an FCPA Master.
 He also represents financial institutions in disputes and regulatory proceedings and advises clients on anti-money laundering, economic sanctions and sovereign immunity matters.